-Chinese cuisine is one of the most influential, diverse and flavoursome culinary styles in the world with a legacy stretching back thousands of years.
-Often, you'll find that the local Chinese style is very different from what you're used to at home.
+Chinese cuisine is one of the world's most diverse and flavourful, with a rich history spanning thousands of years.
+The local dishes you'll experience on tour may differ from what you're used to at home, offering an authentic taste of China's regional flavours and cooking styles.